wildan3105/converto/README.md

 # converto
-A service to convert .shapr to various format via API
+A service to convert a `.shapr` file to various format via API

 # Usage